Music Publishing Explained for Musicians

 A Music Publisher works on behalf of songwriters or composers to collect and pay out all of the royalties they earn from their compositions.

-Publishers can collect a few different types of royalties from sources all over the world.
-Hit the links below to learn more about each one.
+Publishers can collect 3 different types of royalties from sources all over the world.
+Hit the links below to learn a bit more about each one.

 In theory, an independent musician could try to claim some of the publishing royalties they’re owed without the help of a publisher.